scipy/scipy-cookbook/README.md

 Your help is both needed and appreciated.
 The quick way to get started is to fork this repo, and then do

-    git clone git@github.com:YOURUSERNAME/SciPy-CookBook.git scipycookbook
+    git clone git@github.com:YOURUSERNAME/SciPy-CookBook.git
+    git remote add upstream https://github.com/pv/SciPy-CookBook.git
-    cd scipycookbook
+    cd SciPy-CookBook/ipython

+and then switch to a new branch

+    git checkout -b edit-xxx
+    git fetch upstream
+    git reset --hard upstream/master

+after which

     ipython notebook

-and then

-    git checkout -b edit-xxx
     # edit notebook XXX in ipython web notebook and save
     git commit -m "Fix up notebook XXX" -a git push origin edit-xxx

-and browse to your github repo page and send the fixed version as a pull request.
+and then browse to your github repo page and send the fixed version as a pull request.
 Thanks!

 What to fix